strategineer/personal-website/content/bin/rpg/glogm.md

 ### Hit Points

-The danger a character can resist before taking injury is quanti�ed by Hit Points (HP).
+The danger a character can resist before taking injury is quantified by Hit Points (HP).
 They are better thought of as “Don't Get Hit” Points.
 There are no mechanical effects for being reduced to 0 HP.
 Any damage in excess of this (i.e. negative HP) is known as Lethal Damage, which always incurs a roll on the